About the Brexit Project

 In preparation for Brexit, the UK has created the EU Settlement Scheme (EUSS).

-Before the UK leaves the EU, EU nationals living in the UK are required to apply to the EUSS in order to retain their current rights to access services, benefits, healthcare and live and work in the UK.
+EU nationals living in the UK are required to apply to the EUSS in order to retain their current rights to access services, benefits, healthcare and live and work in the UK.

 The scheme is free and will grant applicants either pre-settled status or settled status.